How To Sing 90’s Rock

 What singing techniques were used in the 90’s?

-There’s an ongoing theme here, super OPEN and controlled, powerful singing – even if you hear it as a ‘rolled’ and ‘covered’ sound sometimes with Layne Staley, quite often great singers like Chris Cornell, Layne or Jeff Buckley actually keep their voices open and develop their stylistic traits on top of the foundation of correct breathing, healthy resonance and properly placed grit and tone.
+There’s an ongoing theme here, super OPEN and controlled, powerful singing – even if you hear it as a ‘rolled’ and sound sometimes with guys like Layne Staley, quite often great singers like Chris Cornell, Layne or Jeff Buckley actually keep their voices open and develop their stylistic traits on top of the foundation of correct breathing, healthy resonance and properly placed grit and tone.
 Remember, a healthy voice comes first and any ‘tricks’ or tone like grit, distortion and stylistic delivery come after building your voice in a healthy, relaxed manner.
-If you’re ready to start building your own healthy, powerhouse of a voice using open technique and a proper vocal approach, book a session with me today!

 Kegan DeBoheme is Bohemian Vocal Studio’s resident vocal coach and voice expert.
 He teaches professional singing and voice technique to students all around the world and enjoys providing tutorials like this one on how to improve your voice.